ABDIEL m BiblicalMeans

 帝 (dì) meaning "god, emperor".
 This is the Chinese name for the Yellow Emperor, a mythical ruler and deity who is said to have reigned in the 3rd millennium BC.
 He is regarded as the ancestor of the Chinese people.

-IDRIS (2) m WelshMeans
+Idris 2 m WelshMeans

-"ardent lord" from Welsh
+"ardent lord" from Old Welsh

-"lord of the wall", derived from Welsh
+"lady of the heavens", from

-"handsome lord" from Welsh
+"worthy lord" from Old Welsh

 ior "lord" and

-ISAIAH m English, BiblicalFrom the Hebrew name
+Isaiah m English, BiblicalFrom the Hebrew name

-יְשַׁעְיָהוּ (Yesha'yahu) meaning
+יְשַׁעְיָהוּ (Yeshaʿyahu) meaning

-"YAHWEH is salvation", from the roots
+"Yahweh is salvation", from the roots

-יָשַׁע (yasha') meaning "to save" and
+יָשַׁע (yashaʿ) meaning "to save" and

-יָה (yah) referring to the Hebrew God.
+יָהּ (yah) referring to the Hebrew God.
 Isaiah is one of the four major prophets of the Old Testament, supposedly the author of the Book of Isaiah.
 He was from Jerusalem and probably lived in the 8th century BC, at a time when Assyria threatened the Kingdom of Judah.
 As an English Christian name,

 Isaiah was first used after the Protestant Reformation.

-ISHA f & m Indian, Hindi, Marathi, HinduismMeans
+Isha f & m Hindi, Marathi, HinduismMeans

-"master, lord" in Sanskrit.
+"master, lord, ruler" in Sanskrit.
 This is a transcription of both the feminine form

 ईशा and the masculine form